How to Really Save Money on Your Grocery Bill

 Plan Your Meals

 Plan your meals ahead of time and plan them around what you already have.
 Try new recipes and experiment a little.
-Try to use your left overs the next day.
+Try to use your leftovers the next day.
 We waste so much food by throwing it out.
-If I leave my left overs in the fridge for more than 2 days, I don’t want to eat it and it will go in the trash.
-Try to use your left overs the next day.
+If I leave my leftovers in the fridge for more than two days, I don’t want to eat it and it will go in the trash.
+Try to use your leftovers the next day.
 You can use them for sandwiches for tomorrows lunch or use them to make stew or a goulash.
 Pick one day a week for pot-luck night.
-Take all the left overs out of the fridge.
-Find the things that you only have small portions of, such as when you only have 1 chicken breast left or not enough franks for everyone and serve them up pot-luck style.
+Take all the leftovers out of the fridge.
+Find the things that you only have small portions of, such as when you only have one chicken breast left or not enough franks for everyone and serve them up pot-luck style.

-These are things that I actually integrate into my life style and not only have they saved me huge amounts on my grocery bill but we are also eating much healthier too!
+These are things that I actually integrate into my lifestyle.
+Not only have they saved me huge amounts on my grocery bill but we are also eating much healthier too!
 We are eating much less preservatives and wild game is very low in fat!
 I hope these tips have been helpful and I hope you enjoyed reading this article as much as I enjoyed writing it!

 - Tips on How to Grow a Vegetable Garden

 Growing a vegetable garden is not as difficult a thing as many people make it out to be.
 My husband and I have grown a garden every year for the last 25 years.
 There are three basic things that are needed to grow a successful vegetable garden.

 My husband enjoys hunting and I enjoy having the meat in the freezer.
 I like recipes that don't take a lot of time to prepare.
 I would like to share a few of my fast and easy venison recipes with you.

 - 5 Best Vegetables to Grow in Your Garden